VictimConnect

 • Call 911 for Immediate Assistance – You know yourself and your situation better than anyone.
 Trust your instincts and call for help if you feel you are in danger.

-• Alert Others – Tell trusted adults, teachers, doctors, or family members that you need are in need of help.
+• Alert Others – Tell trusted adults, teachers, doctors, or family members that you are in need of help.

 • Create a Safety Plan – Develop a personalized plan to keep yourself safe.
 Find help doing this here or connect with an advocate for assistance.